-  If so, you might be allowing your ‘monkey’ to gravitate you towards the ‘easy and fun’ tasks – those activities that you are good at doing and enjoy, but which might not necessarily be aligned to the things that need doing.
+If so, you could be a procrastinator.
+You might be allowing your ‘monkey’ to gravitate you towards the ‘easy and fun’ tasks – those activities that you are good at doing and enjoy, but which might not necessarily be aligned to the things that need doing.

 If left unchecked, you might catch yourself spending too much time on these ‘occupational hobbies’.